 Route planning stats and additional info.

 The ability to capture and add photos to the system, both for other users to see live and for records is vital.
 Notes and other custom meta fields add further functionality for the user, along with the syncing of GPS tracking data and delivery status updates.
 Data from your routing software can highlight trends in driver behaviour, task completion times and the length of time drivers are on the road, providing the basis for increased long term efficiency.

 Turn desktops and mobiles into a fully functional logistics platform

 A good modern logistics solution will utilise drivers’ mobile devices to create a virtual logistics network.
 Drivers can download apps that turn their phones into real-time trackers, allowing updates, mapping and instant communication of tasks completed, pending and failed with a desktop hub back at the company HQ.
-No company dealing with deliveries or scheduled services should be without such a network in this age.
+Companies may even download additional things like this DOT software so they are able to send any training necessary to staff to ensure they are driving safely and in line with what is expected of them.
+No company dealing with deliveries or scheduled services should be without such a virtual network in this age.

 About the author

 David Bailey-Lauring is a single father of three boys and a content writer and regularly writes about sport, fitness, education and lifestyle in the UK, USA, and Europe.